 In addition, data published in the Journal of Analytical Toxicology demonstrates that Oral-Eze provides consistent and reproducible recovery and remarkable THC stability of from the point of collection through laboratory testing, storage and final disposition.

 There are states that prohibit instant testing regardless of the specimen type.
 In these states, oral fluid testing is permitted but only via lab-based testing.
-Certain states also limit the circumstances in which instant testing devices may be used (pre-employment screening) or the type of instant device that can be used (FDA-cleared devices only).
+Certain states also limit the circumstances in which instant testing devices may be used (pre-employment screening) or the type of instant device that can be used (FDA-listed devices only).
 Always consult with an attorney before implementing a drug testing program.

 While both lab-based and instant oral fluid tests present advantages and drawbacks, if the goal of your company’s drug testing program is to accurately and reliably screen applicants and to create a drug-free workplace, the processes, certifications, sensitivity and legality of lab-based testing presents important considerations compared to instant drug testing alternatives.